Recommendations

 Assessment of women during the second stage of labour

-For a short explanation of why the committee made the 2023 recommendation, see the rationale and impact section on assessment of women during the second stage of labour.
+For a short explanation of why the committee made the 2023 recommendation and how it might affect practice, see the rationale and impact section on assessment of women during the second stage of labour.

 1.9.3